Amulek1416/verilog-help-sheet/testbenches.md

     $display("Finished single read and write test!\n");

     // We can also simulate this easier by using loops.

+    /**
+     * First, write to every register address.
+     */
     $display("Starting sequential write and read test...\n");

-    // First, write to every register address. for(i = 0; i < 8; i = i + 1)
+    for(i = 0; i < 8; i = i + 1)
     begin
+      /**
-      // We wiil write a different value for each address,
+       * We will write a different value for each address,
-      // starting with 1, so that we can see if we are
+       * starting with 1, so that we can see if we are
-      // writting to every location, one at a time. data_in = i + 1;
+       * writting to every location, one at a time.
+       */
+      data_in = i + 1;
       address = i;
       write_en = 1'b1; // Enable writes